Slave bell

 The slave bells were used by the enslaved to organise uprisings.
-In 1839 on Montalvo sugar plantation in the Matanzas Province, Cuba the plantation's slave bell at prayer time were used as a signal to attack the overseers and liberate themselves and others by feeing into the woods.
+In 1839 on Montalvo sugar plantation in the Matanzas Province, Cuba the plantation's slave bell at prayer time were used as a signal to attack the overseers and liberate themselves and others by fleeing into the woods.

 Bells used to torture and punish

 Bells were also used as a punishment and to prevent people from escaping.
 In his book A Narrative of the Adventures and Escape of Moses Roper, from American Slavery Moses Roper described the use of "iron horns, with bells, attached to the back of the slave's neck" several feet in height as an "instrument of torture".

 Cape Colony

 In the Dutch Cape Colony the slave bell had a distinctive architectural-style.
 It was usually a large bell hung from free-standing tall white pillars or in a white arch.
 After the abolition of slavery in the Cape they were continuously used during the apartheid regime in South Africa as an element of the Cape Dutch architectural style without recognition that they were symbols of oppression and suffering.